viebel/blog.klipse.tech/_posts/2016-03-21-klipse-tutorial.md

 4- om.next
 ----------

 [Om.next][om.next-url] is a great client framework based on [React.js][react.js-url].
-It wasn't necessary to use it for our small app but it was an opportunity to discover it.
+It wasn't necessary to use it for this small app but it was a cute opportunity to discover it.

 Add om.next dependencies to `project.clj`